JamieWilson2000/SpeedySumsMS2/README.md

 # Acknowledgement

 - I would like to thank Code Institute for the knowledge and the motivation shown to me up to this point.
 I would also like to thank my mentor Arnold Kyeza for his advice in completing this project.
-I am so proud to have worked through the Javascript modules and have retained enough information to make sense of and bring to life this nice little game.
-Thanks to CI I feel that I have a place in the world of software devlopment.
+Thanks also go to my friends and family who have taken time to test the game for me in the past few weeks.
+I am so proud to have worked through the Javascript modules and have retained enough understanding of the concepts to make sense of and bring to life this nice little game.
+Thanks to Code Institute I am starting to feel that I have a place in the world of software devlopment.
 I look forward to the rest of the course and a new future career.<br>